 The cost of long-term care (LTC) in the United States has increased right along with the older population, and is expected to continue to increase in the years to come.
 As you might well imagine, New York is among the most expensive LTC in the nation with an average yearly cost of $140,000 for 2017.
 Because neither Medicare nor most basic health insurance plans cover the expenses associated with LTC, it is imperative that you plan ahead.
 While Medicaid does cover LTC expenses, the Medicaid eligibility guidelines can be problematic for many seniors in the absence of advanced planning.
 Consequently, the estate planning attorneys at Law Offices of Kobrick & Moccia urge you to incorporate Medicaid planning into your comprehensive estate plan to ensure that you will qualify for Medicaid benefits if you need them in the future.

 Seniors are no longer expected to sit on the front porch watching the sun set each day.
 These days, most seniors enjoy an active social life well into their “Golden Years.”
 If you are looking for places to mingle or meet new friends in and around the town/village of Harrison, New York you might begin your search with the official town/village of Harrison website’s “Senior Centers and Activities” page.
-If you are a veteran, you might also be interested in the nearby VFW Post 1156.

 State and Federal Assistance